ech3lon42/trulymodularworkflow/Readme.md

 >
 > > ![Context Node](documentation/images/prompt_autogen.png)
 >
 > Pro tip: Enable SDXLTurbo and activate the 'One button prompt'.
 Use the 'SDXLTurbo Drafting Preset' or setup the workflow to only generate an initial image by deactivating all modules, except for 'Initial Image SDXL Turbo'.
 Configure a batch size of 4 or more images.
+Set the Initial Image Preview Window to 'pass through', so the workflow does not pause.
 Also enable 'save initial image' in the workflow enabler.
-Set ComfyUI to Auto Queue under Extra Options.
+Set ComfyUI to 'Auto Queue' via the Extra Options checkbox.
 Your workflow will now auto-generate images using SDXLTurbo and the One-Button-Prompt.
-It will save the generated images to your output/Draft directory.
+It will save the generated images (by default) to your output/Draft directory.
 You can then go through the images and choose the ones that have potential to process them further.
 Simply drag and drop the image to your ComfyUI window and reconfigure the workflow enabler to generate variations, detailing, upscaling and so on.
 >
 > ![Context Node](documentation/images/s_turbo_drafting.gif)
 >